accellera-official/systemc/docs/DEVELOPMENT.md

 Comprehensive documentation about [Git][6], a distributed version control system, can be found in the [Pro Git book][8], also available online.
-Since Git is 'distributed', it is a very natural choice for the distributed development process needed for the collaboratively evolving preference implementation of SystemC.
+Since Git is 'distributed', it is a very natural choice for the distributed development process needed for collaboratively evolving the reference implementation of SystemC.

 In order to contribute changes to the different repositories, it is